ksanislo/tmuxinator/README.md

 Tmuxinator - Terminator with Tmux support
 ==========

-This fork of terminator is mostly just a beta test of the tmux support others to be able to play with and try out.
+This fork of terminator is mostly just a beta test of the tmux support for others to be able to play with and try out.
 There are likely to be a very large number of bugs that range from annoying to showstopping.

 Things to know: